CharPlux/powerhash/README.md

 `powhasher -c your-config.json`

-While the hasher is running, press Enter to g
+While the hasher is running, press Enter to get st